-‘Internationally Accredited’ Pet Cremation Company Can’t Even Authenticate Remains & Accreditor Has No Complaints Process
+‘Internationally Accredited’ Pet Cremation Operator Can’t Authenticate Remains & Accreditor Has No Complaints Process

 When Massey University’s Companion Animal Hospital recommended a specific cremation provider for Harry, they were initiating a clinical and ethical chain of custody.
 They vouched for a provider that markets itself under the shield of international accreditation.

-The response from Gavin and Lyn Shepherd of Pet Farewells has been a study in shifting narratives, beginning with an initial phone demand for a "disposal fee" because they were "told I didn't want Harry back," followed by a sudden reversal claiming the ashes were "tucked up safely on (the) desk", and culminating in a refusal to provide any records or tracking (as required by their "accrediting" body, or even any authentication by way of the remnants of the solid gold cross Harry wore - claiming, against all laws of physics, that the metal simply "melt(ed) and seep(ed) into the hearth, bedding and the bones".
+The response from Gavin and Lyn Shepherd of Pet Farewells has been a study in shifting narratives, beginning with an initial phone demand for a "disposal fee" because they were "told I didn't want Harry back," followed by a sudden reversal claiming the ashes were "tucked up safely on (the) table", and culminating in a refusal to provide any records or tracking (as required by their "accrediting" body, or even any authentication by way of the remnants of the solid gold cross Harry wore - claiming, against all laws of physics, that the metal simply "melt(ed) and seep(ed) into the hearth, bedding and the bones".

 Edwards further identified that while Pet Farewells promotes its membership in the International Association of Pet Cemeteries & Crematories (IAOPCC), there appears to be a clear breach of Point 8 of their Code of Ethics, which mandates that members maintain accurate and up-to-date burial and cremation records available for client inspection.